gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 ### -JustificationMessage
 The justification reason for lowering the classification label, removing a label, or removing protection, if the Azure Information Protection policy requires users to supply this information.

 If setting a label triggers the justification and this reason is not supplied, the label is not applied, even if the *-Force* parameter is set.
-In this case, the status returned is "Skipped" with one of the following comments:

-- **Unified labeling client:** "No label to apply
+In this case, the status returned is "Skipped" with the following comment: "No label to apply"
-- **Classic client:** "Justification required"

 ```yaml
 Type: String